MedicalNarratives: Connecting Medical Vision and Language with Localized Narratives: Introduction

-To test the utility of our models we train a vision-language model called \model on our dataset and evaluate it on a new benchmark of datasets that cut across all 11 medical modalities for both classification and retrieval where we see \model outperform prior SOTA models like \biomed in both tasks with 3\% and 14\% respectively.
-We hope future works leverage the dataset to train more grounded generative models similar to Quilt-LLaVA \cite{seyfioglu2024quilt}, LLaVA-Med++ \cite{medtrinity}, and PixelLLM \cite{xu2024pixellm} as well as open-vocabulary segmentation/detection models.
-To bolster other use cases we also release the constituting video clips and many other metadata including UMLS entities.
+To test the base utility of our dataset, we train a vision-language model (\model) on our dataset and evaluate it on a new benchmark of datasets that cut across 11 medical modalities.
+On both classification and retrieval, we see our trained \model model outperform prior SOTA models like \biomed in both tasks with an average of 3\% and 14\% respectively.
+While the proposed dataset is a combination of data from \textbf{A.} Temporal unstructured sources like video, and \textbf{B.} Static structured sources like scientific articles, unlike prior work that solely leverage one source, our experiments show that the utility of the dataset increases with more data from video, with a net difference of 11.65\% on classification tasks and 53.6\% on zeroshot retrieval tasks.
+Finally, we show the utility of traces with qualitative examples, converting traces into segmentation using pretrained interactive medical image segmentation (IMIS) models like ScribblePrompt \cite{scribbleprompt, imis}.
+We hope future works leverage the dataset to train more grounded generative models similar to Quilt-LLaVA \cite{seyfioglu2024quilt}, LLaVA-Med++ \cite{medtrinity}, and PixelLM \cite{xu2024pixellm} as well as spatially-controlled medical image captioning models \cite{localizednar}.
+To bolster other use cases, we also release the constituting video clip IDs (useful for obtaining the videos) and many other metadata, including modality type and UMLS entities.

+In addition to the centered still images with traces, we provide paired videos (temporal windows around trace start/end), preserving narration alignment to the pointing behavior.
+This addition allows models to learn spatiotemporal grounding (e.g., cursor trajectories across frames) rather than static spatial associations alone.